Renormalization-Inspired Effective Field Neural Networks for Scalable Modeling of Classical and Quantum Many-Body Systems

 Here, each $S_{0,k}\in\mathbb{R}^{N\times N}$ is convolved into $\mathbb{R}^{C\times N \times N}$.
 Supplementary Material~\cite{supplementary_material} details the convolution process and proves that $T_{j}$ remains invariant under $\operatorname{O}(3)$ transformations.
 As shown in Fig.~\ref{fig_efnn_vs_eff}(a), in the first FP layer, $F_{1}$ and $S_{1}$ are initialized as

 For subsequent layers $j=2,\ldots,n$, the effective field and quasi-particle layers are

-The mappings $f_{j}$ and $g_{k}$ consist of a convolutional layer, batch normalization, a $\tanh$ activation, and another convolutional layer.
-Fig.~\ref{fig_conv_details} illustrates the computational workflow: (a) symmetrization, (b) generation of quasi-particle layers, (c) transformation to effective field layers for subsequent FP layers, and (d) evaluation of energy.
-For the energy function $q$, after passing through the aforementioned layers, an extra summation layer generates a scalar value as the predicted energy.
-Specifically, the final quasi-particle layer $S_{n}$ is transformed into a single-channel matrix, and an element-wise summation is performed to produce the scalar energy prediction $E$, as shown in Fig.~\ref{fig_conv_details}(d).
+The mappings $f_{j}$ and $g_{k}$ consist of a convolutional layer, a $\tanh$ activation, and another convolutional layer.
+For the mapping $q(S_{n})=E$, the final quasi-particle layer $S_{n}$ is convolved into a single-channel matrix, and an element-wise summation is performed to produce the scalar energy prediction $E$, see Supplementary Material~\cite{supplementary_material}.
 The layer dimensions are as follows: input layer $S_{0}\in\mathbb{R}^{3\times N\times N}$, intermediate layers $F_{j}$, $S_{j}\in\mathbb{R}^{C\times N\times N}$, for $j=1,\ldots,n$, and output $E=q(S_{n})\in\mathbb{R}$.
+For comparison, we also incorporate symmetrization layers and final summation $q$ into DenseNet, ResNet, and DNN architectures, detailed in Supplementary Material~\cite{supplementary_material}.